jacecotton/tcds/utilities/WebComponent/README.md

 ```

 ## Reactive state
 As mentioned above, any changes to observed attributes will automatically trigger a re-render.
-However, you may want to update the component after a change to a property that is *not* associated with an attribute, or some other arbitrary condition or behavior.
+However, you may want to update the component after a change to a property that is *not* associated with an attribute, or according to some other condition or event.

-The `_requestUpdate` method can be called to schedule an update.
-Update requests (including those dispatched from attribute changes) are debounced within a single animation frame before an update is actually made to make the rendering step more efficient.
+The `_requestUpdate` method can be called to arbitrarily schedule an update.
+To make the rendering step more efficient, update requests (including those dispatched from attribute changes) are debounced within a single animation frame.

 Class setters and set proxies can be used to detect changes to properties, then you can call `_requestUpdate` from there.